anti0ch/WD_cape_char_rnn/README.md

-# TensorFlow-Char-RNN
+# WD-Char-RNN
-A TensorFlow implementation of Andrej Karpathy's [Char-RNN](https://github.com/karpathy/char-rnn), a character level language model using multilayer Recurrent Neural Network (RNN, LSTM or GRU).
-See his article [The Unreasonable Effectiveness of Recurrent Neural Network](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) to learn more about this model.
+A TensorFlow implementation of a character level language model using multilayer Recurrent Neural Network predominantly for generating cape names.
+Thanks to Andrej Karpathy & crazydonkey200.

 # Installation